 The quiet can be deafening and overwhelming and that’s when we need all-hands-on-deck.

 Our loved ones, whether present or not, want to help us.
-With our mind we can help them to help us.
+With our minds, we can help them to help us.
 It sure helps me.

 Who might you talk with in your thoughts?